Kia Ceed hatchback - Practicality & boot space

 A split-level boot floor means you can lift or lower the bottom of the luggage compartment, creating a hidden space for valuables or muddy sports kit when it’s in the upper position.

-The Ceed is capable of towing a braked trailer of between 1,000 and 1,200kg.
-Interestingly, it’s the bigger 1.4-litre petrol model that has the lower 1,000kg capacity, whereas the 1.0-litre T-GDi petrol and the 1.6-litre diesel have the 1,200kg capacity.
+The Ceed is capable of towing a braked trailer of between 1,000 and 1,500kg.
+The 1.0-litre and 1.5-litre T-GDi petrol engines can tow up to 1,000kg, while the 201bhp 1.6-litre can haul 1,410kg.
+Meanwhile, the 1.6-litre diesel has a 1,500kg towing capacity.
 If you regularly need to tow a trailer, the diesel would be the better bet due to its higher torque output.